-126 Commonwealth was designed by Emerson and Fehmer, architects, and built ca. 1872 as the home of attorney Elias Gilbert Merwin and his wife, Anne (Annie) Mary (Childs) Merwin.
-They previously had lived at 175 Beacon.
+126 Commonwealth was designed by Emerson and Fehmer, architects, and built in 1871-1872 by I. & H. M. Harmon, masons and builders, as the home of attorney Elias Gilbert Merwin and his wife, Anne (Annie) Mary (Childs) Merwin.

 Elias Merwin purchased the land for the house from the Commonwealth of Massachusetts on September 29, 1871.